josias-r/boarding.js/readme.md

 ### API Methods

-Below are the set of methods that are available:
+Below is the set of available methods:

 ```javascript
 const boarding = new Boarding(boardingOptions);